bluetoothStrawberry/blackfield/README.md

 This looks really off.

 I've found a bunch of what looks like usernames.
 But we already know those are not valid account names!
+Maybe they were `valid`at some point ?

 ```sh
 smbclient -U 'john'%'password123'  //dc01/profiles\$
 ```
 ![](images/profiles.png)

-For now I cannot make a lot of sense of this share!!
+For now I cannot make a lot of sense of this share!
+Let's move on!

 ---

 ### 500.2 ASP-REP Roasting
+###### Looking for low-hanging fruits

 ```sh
 python3 GetNPUsers.py \